jonathanstull/tarentinos/README.md

 * Each pizza should have options for different toppings and/or crust styles, cheese, sides
 * Logic should include a pizza object constructor with properties for toppings and size
 * Logic should also include a method that calculates the cost of the pizza and shows the cost to the customer
-* Time permitting, Tarantino should make an appearance during the ordering process to charm the user, as chefs must do and dread doing
+* Time permitting, Tarentino should make an appearance during the ordering process to charm the user, as chefs must do and dread doing

 ## Tests

 Describe: Tarentinos();
   1. Test: "It creates an object with a key-value object pair containing an empty order"
-  Code: function Tarentinos {this.order = {}};
+  Code: function Tarentinos {this.orders = {}};
-  Expected Output: Tarentinos {order: {}};
+  Expected Output: Tarentinos {orders: {}};

 Describe: Order();
   1. Test: "It creates an order object with key-value objects for menu category options"